-- (1) For the purpose of this section, an "emergency" is defined as a condition which could result in serious or permanent harm to a patient(s) and in which any delay in administering treatment would add to that harm. - (2) In an emergency situation, a practitioner may administer treatment to the extent permitted by his or her license, regardless of specific grant of clinical privileges, in accordance with Hospital policy. - (3) When the emergency situation no longer exists, the patient shall be assigned by the Chief of Staff to a practitioner with appropriate clinical privileges, considering the wishes of the patient.
+- (1) For the purpose of this section, an "emergency" is defined as a condition which could result in serious or permanent harm to a patient(s) and in which any delay in administering treatment would add to that harm. - (2) In an emergency situation, a practitioner may administer treatment to the extent permitted by his or her license, regardless of department status or specific grant of clinical privileges, in accordance with Hospital policy. - (3) When the emergency situation no longer exists, the patient shall be assigned by the department chair or the Chief of Staff to a practitioner with appropriate clinical privileges, considering the wishes of the patient.